By Laws of SIdE, version September 2013

 Section 1.
 Duties

 Section 1.1.
 The President shall preside at Steering Committee meetings and at the general Assembly of SIdE.
 The President shall chair the Steering Committee.
-The President, in consultation with the Past President and President-Elect and the Steering Committee, shall make appointments to the offices listed below, chosen among the Steering Committee members.
+The President, in consultation with the Steering Committee and, on alternate years, either the Past President or the President-Elect, shall make appointments to the offices listed below, chosen among the Steering Committee members.

 Section 1.2.
 The Steering Committee Secretary shall serve as recording secretary of the Assembly and the Steering Committee meetings.